-Amie LH Soudien is a curator, researcher and art writer from Cape Town, South Africa.
+Amie LH Soudien is a curator, researcher and art writer based in Johannesburg.
 Soudien completed her BAFA at Michaelis School of Fine Art in 2013, and completed her MA in New Arts Journalism at the School of the Art Institute of Chicago in 2016.
 In 2016 she was a National Fellow at the Institute of Creative Arts (ICA) in Cape Town.
 As an art writer, she has contributed to ArtThrob, Adjective, Between 10 and 5, ArtAFRICA, the Mail & Guardian, and Frieze.